 BAE LandSystems offering development of their CV90 series vehicle and General Dynamics with an ASCOD development

 General Dynamics UK, won the competition.
-Well, when I say one, in the now, time honoured, MoD tradition, a preliminary contract was awarded.
+Well, when I say one, in the now, time-honoured, MoD tradition, a preliminary contract was awarded.
 This was for the development of 7 prototypes (apparently a contract value of £500m).
 I don’t want to spend too much time on this as this is not the thrust of the argument.
 However, it is worth mentioning the following:

 - Why was the German PUMA not down-selected?
-This is without doubt, the most advanced AFV in the world today.
+This is, without doubt, the most advanced AFV in the world today.
 It has been designed with all the lessons learned fromIraqandAfghanistan.
-It maintains or improves on the power to weight ratio of the previous (lighter AFV – Marder) by having an 1100HP MTU V10.
+It maintains or improves on the power to weight ratio of the previous (lighter AFV – Marder) by having a 1100HP MTU V10.
 I know it might have been expensive and would need to be made larger to accommodate a full section of 8 men.
 (If / when used as an APC that is), but should have been down selected in my view.

-- The ASCOD SV is a paper design, so if bringing a vehicle in to service quickly was so important, why not go for a vehicle that was already in production or one that the bidders had even produced a working version of (at la BAEs)!
+- The ASCOD SV is a paper design, so if bringing a vehicle into service quickly was so important, why not go for a vehicle that was already in production or one that the bidders had even produced a working version of (at la BAEs)!

-- BAE actual working version of the CV90 in the FRES SV specification was I understand well received, unlike GD, the failure, it seems, was to fail to state that enough of the vehicle would be made in the UK.
+- BAE actual working version of the CV90 in the FRES SV specification was I understand well-received, unlike GD, the failure, it seems, was to fail to state that enough of the vehicle would be made in the UK.
 An error that they rectified too late in the selection process…apparently?

-- None of these vehicles are an obvious replacement for their intended use which is as a replacement for the Combat Vehicle Reconnaissance Tracked (CVR(T) family of vehicles, which are physically very much smaller and 60% -75% lighter???
+- None of these vehicles is an obvious replacement for their intended use which is as a replacement for the Combat Vehicle Reconnaissance Tracked (CVR(T) family of vehicles, which are physically very much smaller and 60% -75% lighter???